epezent/implot/README.md

 **Q: Can ImPlot be used with other languages/bindings?**

 A: Yes, you can use the C binding, [cimplot](https://github.com/cimgui/cimplot) with most high level languages.

+## Special Notes
+- By default, no anti-aliasing is done on line plots for performance reasons.
+If you use 4x MSAA, then you likely won't even notice.
+However, you can re-enable AA with the `ImPlotFlags_AntiAliased` flag.
+- If you plan to render several thousands lines or points, then you should consider enabling 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your `imconfig.h` file, OR handling the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer (the official OpenGL3 renderer supports this).
+If you fail to do this, then you may at some point hit the maximum number of indices that can be rendered.